Loading...

 Molly Mehaffy – Before becoming a principal partner in a Santa Fe landscape design company, Molly was a practicing artist in Santa Fe, and an assistant art conservator at the Museum of New Mexico.
 After 10 years co-owning her successful design/build landscape company, Molly got a Masters degree in Landscape Architecture from UC Berkeley.
 She practiced landscape architecture in the Bay Area for several years, and then moved back to Santa Fe.
 Her wide-ranging interests, knowledge and experience in the arts and design worlds are an asset to the RAP committee.

-María Luisa Minjares is an experienced fine arts professional with 6+ years in for profit and nonprofit cultural institutions, and currently serves as the Development & Membership Manager at SITE Santa Fe.
+María Luisa Minjares is an experienced fine arts professional, and currently serves as the Development & Membership Manager at SITE Santa Fe.
 She has a background in curatorial and museum work, having worked at the Denver Art Museum and the Museum of Fine Arts Houston, and holds an MA in Latin American Art History from the University of Houston.
 With roots in El Paso, TX and Chihuahua, Mexico, María Luisa moved to Santa Fe for work and is thrilled to be in a city where the arts are fostered and encouraged in the community.